Carlson FG gives Raiders 16-14 win vs COVID-ravaged Browns

 The loss was devastating for the Browns (7-7), who would have vaulted into first place in the AFC North with a win.
 Instead, they fell into last place in the tightly packed division with three games remaining.

-Due to a virus outbreak, the Browns were without quarterback Baker Mayfield, coach Kevin Stefanski and several other prominent players.
+Due to a virus outbreak, the Browns were without quarterback Baker Mayfield, coach Kevin Stefanski and several other prominent players, including top receiver Jarvis Landry and edge rusher Jadeveon Clowney.

-Cleveland’s third-string quarterback Nick Mullens had given the Browns a 14-13 lead by throwing a 6-yard touchdown pass on fourth down to Harrison Bryant with 3:45 left.
+Cleveland third-string quarterback Nick Mullens had brought the Browns back from a 10-0 deficit in the third quarter and given them a 14-13 lead by throwing a 6-yard touchdown pass on fourth down to Harrison Bryant with 3:45 left.

 The Browns were ravaged by positive COVID-19 cases last week.
 Despite the league postponing the game for two days, an asymptomatic Mayfield was unable to produce a negative test in time to play.
 Cleveland was without a dozen regulars.